strongbrewio/strongbrewio.github.io/_posts/2018-04-11-rxjs-polling.md

 Sometimes, users can be pretty impatient and want to have the control to fetch the data.
 We can accomplish this by adding a button that, when clicked, will fetch the data as well.
 But we want also want to keep our polling.

-Lets first try to think reactive on how we can accomplish this.
+Let's first try to think reactive on how we can accomplish this.
 We already have a stream that polls the data.
 We can create a stream that fetches the data whenever the button is clicked.
 When we have both of these streams, we can actually just combine them using the `merge` operator to get one stream that is both triggered by the polling and the button click.

 We can simply add a button to our example and a click listener.
 When the button is clicked, we need to convert this click into a stream, since we will need a stream to 'start with'.
 For this we can leverage a `Subject`.